aiven/devportal/docs/products/flink/howto/real-time-alerting-solution.rst

 1. Follow the steps in :doc:`this article </docs/platform/howto/create_new_service>` to create these services:

-   - An Aiven for Apache Kafka® service with the *Business-4* service plan, named ``demo-kafka`` This service contains the CPU load inbout streams
+   - An Aiven for Apache Kafka® service with the *Business-4* service plan, named ``demo-kafka`` This service provides the CPU load input streams
-   - An Aiven for PostgreSQL® service with the *Business-4* service plan, named ``demo-postgresql`` This service contains the CPU alerting threshold values
+   - An Aiven for PostgreSQL® service with the *Business-4* service plan, named ``demo-postgresql`` This service contains the CPU alerting threshold values, and is also used as a data sink
-   - An Aiven for OpenSearch® service with the *Business-4* service plan, named ``demo-opensearch`` This service contains is going to contain filtered CPU data streams for further analysis and visualization
+   - An Aiven for OpenSearch® service with the *Business-4* service plan, named ``demo-opensearch`` This service is going to contain filtered CPU data streams for further analysis and visualization
    - An Aiven for Apache Flink® service with the *Business-4* service plan, named ``demo-flink`` This service defines the data transformation and aggregation pipelines